miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.naming.scheme`\*

 May be `default`, `oicr`, or `v2`, which have the default configurations shown below.
 The naming scheme can optionally be customized further using the other `miso.naming...` properties as detailed below.
-Only them `default` scheme supports plain sample mode.
+Only the `default` scheme supports plain sample mode.
 For detailed sample mode, `v2` is recommended.

 |                             | default                      | oicr                          | v2                   |